aljadepalaran/java-patient-management/README.md

 - Patient	- P0008	- mywife	- Opra Streep
 - Patient	- P0009	- computers	- Ellen Jordan
 - Patient	- P0010	- jumpman	- Michael DeGeneres
+### NOTE
-NOTE: The credentials provided above may be changed with usage of the system.
+The credentials provided above may be changed with usage of the system.
 To regenerate the data in the system to above, use the Populate File function on the login screen.